maemreyo/glean-vault/glean/99_Tools/backups/20251219_165324_1b8b0f_The giant heat pumps designed to warm whole districts.md

 Helsinki is overhauling its district heating system

 All the systems mentioned so far harvest energy from water sources but, less commonly, very large heat pumps can use the air as a heat source, too.
-Even in a relatively cold [[20_Vocabulary/city dweller|city]] such as Helsinki.
+Even in a relatively cold city such as Helsinki.

 "The sea in front of Helsinki is too shallow," explains Timo Aaltonen, senior vice president of heating and cooling at Helen Oy, an energy firm.
-"We calculated that we [[20_Vocabulary/will|would]] need to build a tunnel more than 20km long to the ocean, to get enough water \[with a\] temperature high enough."
+"We calculated that we would need to build a tunnel more than 20km long to the ocean, to get enough water \[with a\] temperature high enough."

 Helsinki is in the process of radically overhauling its district heating system.
-The [[20_Vocabulary/city dweller|city]] has added heat pumps, biomass burners and electric boilers to a 1,400km network that links up nearly 90% of buildings in the Finnish capital, adds Mr Aaltonen.
+The city has added heat pumps, biomass burners and electric boilers to a 1,400km network that links up nearly 90% of buildings in the Finnish capital, adds Mr Aaltonen.

 Heat pumps [[20_Vocabulary/convert|convert]] single kilowatt hours of electricity into multiple kilowatt hours of heat but electric boilers can't do this and are therefore considered less efficient.